turris-cz/rtools-gui/README.rst

   If a connection to db fails during the steps/tests the failed db queries are placed here.
   This file is read after the application starts and the queries are written into db.

-``BACKUP_SCRIPT = 'backup_log.sh'``
-  Path to a backup script.
-This script is use do backup application logs well as individual tests/steps outputs.

 Querying database
 -----------------